jyotsana-khaparde/Namaste-React-jyotsana/Chapter 06 - Exploring the world/Theory/Session 6 Theory.md

 ## Q: Why do we need a `useEffect Hook`?
 A: `useEffect Hook` is javascript function provided by `react`.
 The useEffect Hook allows you to  `eliminate side effects` in your components.
 Some examples of side effects are: `fetching API data`, `directly updating the DOM`, and `setting up subscriptions or timers`, etc can be lead to unwarranted side-effects. useEffect accepts `two arguments`, a `callback function` and a `dependency array`.
-The second argument is optional.
+The second argument is optional. this `useEffect` is called just after the component is rendered.

 ```
 useEffect(() => {}, [])